-I love this book.
+I love The Behavior Guide to African Mammals: Including Hoofed Mammals, Carnivores, Primates.
 It is great to learn about the wildlife we are watching and it is great entertainment while we are waiting for animals to turn up at a waterhole.

 There are no photographs in the book, just illustrations, but these are excellent and depict a wide range of fascinating behaviors.

 The only downside is that this book is now 20 years old.
 I was shopping for a newer edition and when I found it I was disappointed to learn that the only thing that had changed was the cover.
 It seems to me that so much wildlife research has been done in the past two decades that this book really deserves an update.

 Bird Guides of Southern Africa

 Birds of Southern Africa by Ian Sinclair, Phil Hockey, and Warwick Tarboton

 This is a truly excellent bird identification guide.
 The illustrations are on par with the great Sibley guide of North America and they depict a range of plumage variations (such as differences in gender, age, or region.)
 This comprehensive list includes each of the 900 plus species which occur in Southern Africa.

 A brief description and range map appear conveniently on the same page as each illustration.
 This description is aimed almost entirely at helping the reader identify the species and to point out similar species with which they might easily be confused.